cirosantilli/linux-cheat/init.md

 The LSB goes further and specifies:

 - 0: Halt: Shuts down the system.
-- 1: Single-user Mode: Mode for administrative tasks.[2][2]
+- 1: Single-user Mode: Mode for administrative tasks.
-- 2: Multi-user Mode: Does not configure network interfaces and does not export networks services.[3]
+- 2: Multi-user Mode: Does not configure network interfaces and does not export networks services.
-- 3: Multi-user Mode with Networking: Starts the system normally.[4]
+- 3: Multi-user Mode with Networking: Starts the system normally.
 - 4: Not used/User-definable: For special purposes.
 - 5: Start the system normally with appropriate display manager. ( with GUI ): Same as runlevel 3 + display manager.
 - 6: Reboot: Reboots the system.